haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-webint-branch.md

 * Integration: 构建和部署 and deployment history
 * Staging: Build logs and deployment history.
 You need to SSH into the server to view deploy logs.
-* Production: Build logs and deployment history.
+* 生产环境: Build logs and deployment history.
 You need to SSH into the server to view deploy logs.

 If you do not see your Pro plan Staging and Production environments in the Project Web Interface, you need to [enter a ticket for updating]({{ page.baseurl }}/cloud/trouble/pro-env-management.html) your project interface.